 The other elephant in the room has nothing to with basketball.
 It’s football.
 The most logical conferences for the Zags to land in would be the Pac-12 or the Mountain West.
 Both, but especially the Pac-12, would up the competition ante for GU.
 But the Pac-12 and Mountain West are both football-intensive conferences and, as we saw with the breakup of the original Big East, the pigskin rules all when it comes to revenue sports.

 And, unlike the eastern United States, that’s pretty much all she wrote for truly competitive conferences.
 The Big West is, arguably, no upgrade at all.
-Neither are the Big Sky or the WAC.
-All of the really great western basketball programs, like Arizona, Oregon, and Stanford live in the Pac-12.
+Neither is the Big Sky or the WAC.
+All of the really great western basketball programs, like Arizona, Oregon, and Stanford, live in the Pac-12.

 The other argument, that is completely valid, is that Gonzaga is able to live large in the WCC.
 Even though the Zags would surely get better in the Pac-12 and, possibly, increase their recruiting chances, there is a very real chance that the program could be swallowed up, at least in the short run.
 As it is, Gonzaga has shown consistent progress in the NCAAs each year (this year will probably be the exception).
 The tournament has become, for all intents and purposes, an extension of their regular season, as they are virtually a lock to go every year.
 So how much would the heightened competition really help?